-- liaising with the Inclusion Leader /EMA co-ordinator to agree : - o which pupils in the class are vulnerable learners - which pupils are underachieving and need to have their additional interventions monitored on the a vulnerable learners' provision map but do not have special educational needs. - which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEND list.
-Some of these pupils may require advice/support from an outside professional and, therefore, an Individual Education Plan to address a special educational need (this would include pupils with statements/EHC Plans)

-- securing good provision and good outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - ensuring there is adequate opportunity for pupils with special educational needs to working on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
-(SEN Code of Practice 2013) - ensuring effective deployment of resources including teaching assistant support - to maximise outcomes for all groups of vulnerable learners.
+- Liaising with the Inclusion Leader /EMA co-ordinator to agree : □ Which pupils in the class are vulnerable learners - Which pupils are underachieving and need to have their additional interventions monitored on the vulnerable learners' provision map - but do not have special educational needs. - Which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEND list.
+Some of these pupils may require advice/support from an outside professional and, therefore, an Individual Education Plan to address a special educational need, including EHC Plans. - Securing good provision and good outcomes for all groups of vulnerable learners by : - Providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge. - Ensuring there is adequate opportunity for pupils with special educational needs to working on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
+(SEND Code of Practice 2013) - Ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners.